Single vs. Joint Life Insurance in Canada: Pros & Cons

 Blog Icon

-Separate term life insurance policies are typically the smartest choice for couples.
+Combined term life insurance policies are typically the smartest choice for couples.
 Each partner can select a term that best suits their financial obligations.
 Some insurance providers even offer discounts for couples who buy separate life insurance policies, like PolicyMe’s 10% term policy discount for couples.

-See how affordable single life insurance can be with PolicyMe
+See how affordable single life insurance can be with PolicyMe.

 Is it better to get single or joint life insurance?